Understand guideline and funding cycles

 Like most strategic grantmaking foundations, the MacArthur Foundation considers funding only those applications that closely match the topical, geographic, and funding criteria for a specific grantmaking strategy.

 MacArthur has a longstanding commitment to Chicago’s neighborhoods, and the health and vitality of the city and region as a whole.
-The Foundation supports comprehensive neighborhood revitalization, efforts to reduce and prevent youth violence, and ways to use information technologies to improve the functioning of government, strengthen the social sector, and enhance opportunity and quality of life.
+The Foundation supports efforts to reduce and prevent youth violence and ways to use information technologies to improve the functioning of government, strengthen the social sector, and enhance opportunity and quality of life.

 What MacArthur Funds

-At this time, the Foundation is accepting proposals for projects that rigorously test youth violence prevention activities.
-In general, projects are identified through staff deliberation and consultation with community development practitioners and other experts in the field.
+At this time, the Foundation is accepting proposals for projects that rigorously test and evaluate youth violence prevention activities in Chicago.
+In general, projects are identified through staff deliberation and consultation with practitioners and other experts in the field.
 Those interested in suggesting a project in the area of violence prevention should submit a letter of inquiry to the Foundation.

 MacArthur is not currently accepting proposals for other strategies in community and economic development at this time.
 The Foundation will make an announcement when funding is available in these areas.